taolson/Admiran/doc/Language.md

 A function definition binds a variable to a function value.
-The general form of a function definition is *fnvar* *pat0* { *pat1* .. } `=` *rhs*, where *fnvar* is the function variable name (or asymbolic variable name surrounded by parenthesis) to be bound to the function, *pat0*
+The general form of a function definition is *fnvar* *pat0* { *pat1* .. } `=` *rhs*, where *fnvar* is the function variable name (or a symbolic variable name surrounded by parenthesis) to be bound to the function, *pat0*
  .. *patN* are patterns to be bound to the arguments when the function is applied, and *rhs* is a *right-hand side* expression which is evaluated in the context of the bound arguments.